aequchain/aequchain.github.io/icons/pln.md

-Transition plan for **morophone** (avoiding using your brand name of safety of thought) to implement Equidistributed Free Economics (EFE) internally
+Transition plan for **morophone** (avoiding using your brand name of safety of thought) to implement Equidistried Free Economics (EFE) internally

 ## Initial Analysis

 Let me first examine the existing EFE framework and tools:
-# **MOROPHONE** TRANSITION TO EQUIDISTRIBUTED FREE ECONOMICS (EFE)
+# **MOROPHONE** TRANSITION TO EQUIDISTRIED FREE ECONOMICS (EFE)
 ## Comprehensive Strategic Implementation Plan for morophone (South Africa)

 ---

 ## EXECUTIVE SUMMARY

-This plan transforms **morophone** - a self-sufficient enterprise ecosystem operating on Equidistributed Free Economics principles, achieving maximum profit, minimum factory cost, and optimal price flexibility through progressive internalization of the entire value chain from raw materials to finished smartphones.
+This plan transforms **morophone** - a self-sufficient enterprise ecosystem operating on Equidistried Free Economics principles, achieving maximum profit, minimum factory cost, and optimal price flexibility through progressive internalization of the entire value chain from raw materials to finished smartphones.

 **Core Achievement Targets:**
 - **Internal living costs:** R0 (Free) for all staff within 36-48 months